-Based on the current level of science and the needs for answers, the Council recommends that the proposal proceed with implementation as outlined above to provide information to the current debate on the reproductive viability of reconditioned kelts.
-This recommendation for implementation is conditioned on the understanding that the project will have a performance check in 2014.
+Based on the current level of science and the needs for answers, Council staff recommends that the proposal proceed with implementation as outlined above to provide information to the current debate on the reproductive viability of reconditioned kelts.
+This recommendation for implementation is conditioned on the understanding that the project will have a performance check in 2014 or next categorical review, as outlined by the ISRP review.